Five common small writing mistakes that destroy an article

 These small mistakes unexpectedly can destroy a scientific article.
 Because, the mistakes cause ambiguity and misunderstanding about the content of the article.

-So, we need to avoid the mistakes and make clear and unambiguous sentences when writing a scientific article (or any other articles).
+So, we need to avoid the mistakes and make clear and unambiguous sentences when writing a scientific article (or any other article).

 We sell all the source files, EXE file, include and LIB files as well as documentation of ellipse fitting by using C/C++, Qt framework, Eigen and OpenCV libraries in this link.